Blaize-Egelhof/P4-Genepool/README.md

          - Need Help in a Hurry image:
 			- On the right of this section is a animated cartoon drawing which attempts to relay the idea of IT support through an image, the image has no background in order to merge with its background without making it difficult for users to view and make sense of.6UY
+         - All Icons were taken from [Font-Awesome](https://fontawesome.com/)
     -   ### ***Wireframes and Mock-Ups***

-    - Wireframes and mock-ups were created for the homepage and song lyric pages.
-These were adapted and improved upon throughout the development process.
+    - Wireframes and mock-ups :

       -   Homepage Wireframe:
           ![Homepage Wireframe](docs/readme/images/design/wireframe-homepage.png)